 - Make a plan.
 You need something more specific than “I need to lose weight.”
 Set a reasonable goal (like 10 pounds over the next two months) and focus on achieving it.

 - Weigh or measure food so you know how much you’re eating.
 An inexpensive kitchen scale really helps monitor servings and calories.
-Most people grossly underestimate how much they’re eating, so use simple tools to monitor your intake accurately.
+Most people underestimate how much they’re eating, so use simple tools to monitor your intake accurately.

 - If you don’t know how much you should be eating, aim for about 1500 calories per day.
 Most women can lose weight on that amount.

 - Give your body and mind time to adapt to a new way of eating.
-I won’t lie to you – the first 1 to 2 weeks of a healthier, reduced calorie eating plan can be tough.
+I won’t lie to you – the first 1 to 2 weeks of a healthier eating plan can be tough.
 But if you can stick with it through that initial difficult period, things will start looking up.
 Your new way of eating will gradually become your normal way of eating, and yearnings for unhealthy foods will wane.
 I’m not saying you won’t ever crave cookies, but my experience is that the longer you go without eating cookies, the less you crave them!

 - Be kind to yourself.
-Ladies, we tend to be too hard on ourselves.
+Friends, we tend to be too hard on ourselves.
 If you need to lose weight, you’re probably already beating yourself up.
 Don’t.
 Instead, make a plan and start working it.
 If you get off track, just get back on.
 Enlist someone who supports your weight loss efforts to help you.
 Reward yourself for progress.
 And allow yourself modest food treats so you don’t feel deprived.
-For example, when I’m trying to lose weight I don’t eat cookies or cake, but I do allow myself small amounts of dark chocolate as a treat.
+For example, when I’m trying to lose weight I seldom eat cookies or cake, but I do allow myself small amounts of dark chocolate as a treat.

 What weight loss tips have worked for you?
 Please share them in the Comments – I would love to hear from you.

 Add a little bit of spice to your marriage!